rweckert/shLight/README.md

 Terminal=false <br/>

 ### Common System Requirements:
-The following applications are in general use of most Linux systems and are used in having cImage deliver output: <br/>
+The following applications are in general use of most Linux systems and are used in having shLight deliver output: <br/>
 - awk <br/>
 - basemane <br/>
 - cat <br/>